-The Attleboro Land Trust manages the garden on land provided by the City of Attleboro, which provides support services including provision of water and compost.
+The Attleboro Land Trust manages the garden on land provided by the City of Attleboro, which provides support services including provision of water..
 Local merchants have also donated supplies.

 According to Mark Pechenik, founder of the garden,